 The day after roasting a turkey, I can both the cooked turkey and broth.
 If I don’t feel that I have enough time, I make and can the broth on the next day.
 You MUST use a pressure canner that will can at 10# pressure, not a boiling water bath or small pressure cooker.

 Pack the turkey (cut into pieces that fit) into hot, clean jars, about 3 1/2-4 ounces per half pint jar or 7-8 ounces per pint.
 Leaving 1” headspace, fill the jars with hot broth or water; remove any bubbles with a plastic picnic-type knife or a long bamboo skewer or chopstick.
-Wipe the rims or the jar carefully, top with a lid that has simmered in hot water 5 minutes, and add the ring, closing firmly but not with excessive force.
+Wipe the rims or the jar carefully, top with a lid prepared according to manufacturers instructions. and add the ring, closing firmly but not with excessive force.
 Place the jars in the pressure canner on the rack, which is heating with about 3 quarts of hot water in the bottom.
 Your canner may require more or less water; read the directions.
 When I have a canner load, I put on the lid, let the steam exhaust in a steady stream 10 minutes, put on the weight, and process 1 hour and 15 minutes at 10 pounds pressure for pints and half pints at 1000' elevation.

 You may need different pressure and time depending on your altitude.